-An individual study plan is to be drawn up immediately after the day of admission for each admitted doctoral student, regardless of how their studies are funded.
+An individual study plan is to be drawn up no later than two months after starting date for each doctoral student, regardless of how their studies are funded.
 The faculties' online form is to be used for the purpose.
-The study plan is to contain both a general plan for the entire programme and a detailed plan for the coming year.
-This includes the subjects of the courses and credit-earning components and the order in which they will be taken, as well as a plan for the work on the doctoral thesis (thesis plan).
+The study plan is to contain a general plan for the entire programme.
+The content of the study plan is stipulated in the regulations for doctoral education of the university.

-The individual study plan is to be drawn up by the supervisors and the doctoral student collectively, and to be signed by the doctoral student, the principal supervisor, and the head of department, and to be established by the dean for third-cycle studies.
+The individual study plan is established by the dean of third-cycle studies, after consultation with the doctoral student, the principal supervisor, and the head of department (or the equivalent).

-The study plan is to be followed up each year by 1 October at the latest during a planning meeting, at which the doctoral student, the main supervisor and, if needed, head of department participate.
-If necessary, the individual study plan is to be updated, signed by the doctoral student, the principal supervisor, and the head of department, and re-established by the dean for third-cycle studies.
+The study plan is to be reviewed at least once every year during a planning meeting, at which the doctoral student, the main supervisor and, if needed, head of department (or the equivalent) participate.
+If necessary, the individual study plan is to be updated, and re-established by the dean for third-cycle studies.